gregogalante/routes-analyzer/README.md

 ## Features

 - **Route Usage Tracking**: Automatically tracks which routes are accessed and how often
+- **Smart Parameter Handling**: Routes with parameters (like `/users/:id`) are properly grouped under a single pattern instead of creating separate entries for each parameter value
 - **Redis Storage**: Uses Redis to store usage statistics efficiently
 - **Configurable Timeframe**: Set custom analysis periods (default 30 days)
 - **Comprehensive Reporting**: Shows both used and unused routes